annadoyle970/Textbook/Flocculation/Floc_Design.rst

 | :math:`D_{particle}` = particle diameter
 | :math:`\rho` = density.
 The :math:`p` subscript stands for particle, while :math:`w` stands for water

 To increase :math:`\bar v_t` and make sedimentation more efficient, flocculation aims to increase the diameter :math:`d` of the particles.
-This is done by applying a coagulant to the dirty water and helping the coagulant to stick evenly to all particles during Rapid Mix **(DOUBLE CHECK THAT THIS IS IN RAPID MIX ONCE RAPID MIX IS WRITTEN)**.
+This is done by applying a coagulant to the dirty water and helping the coagulant to stick evenly to all particles during :ref:`_title_Rapid_Mix_Introduction`.
 Being covered in coagulant allows the particles to collide, merge, and grow bigger during flocculation.
 Our goal in designing a flocculator is to facilitate particle collisions.
 How can we do this?

 Collision Potential, :math:`G_{CS} \theta`, and Energy Dissipation Rate, :math:`\varepsilon`